indiser/DSA-Placement-Prep/Readme.md

 ## 📊 Progress Tracking

-Use the provided Excel/CSV files to track your progress:
+Use the provided files to track progress:
-- **DSA for PLACEMENTS.xlsx** - Interactive progress tracker
+- **DSA for PLACEMENTS.xlsx** - Interactive progress tracker (will be updated as solutions are added)
-- **DSA for PLACEMENTS.csv** - Problem list with company tags and difficulty
+- **DSA for PLACEMENTS.csv** - Complete problem list with company tags and difficulty

 ## 🎓 Resources